 abandoned his normal route and tried to knock at 124.

-give up or agree to forgo to the power or possession of another
+give up the power or possession of another

 Digging in the heap she despised herself for having been so trusting, so quick to